 To set up SNMP for a remote network management station, you must download and install the product-specific MIB files.
-For all BIG-IP units there are the following product-specific MIB files:
+All BIG-IP systems have the following product-specific MIB files:

 ◆ LOAD-BAL-SYSTEM-MIB.txt.

 This is an enterprise MIB that contains specific information for properties associated with specific BIG-IP system functionality (load balancing, NATs, and SNATs).